wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-06-20-49-16.png) 8:59

 If you try to update  `person3.clothing.shirts = 100;` and then view the object in the console, you will notice that `person3.clothing.shirts` does equal 100.

 However if you look at `person1`, you will notice that `person1.clothing.shirts` was also updated to be 100.

 ![](@attachment/Clipboard_2020-04-06-20-49-53.png) 9:11

-We have the same problem. `person1.clothing.shirts` was also updated even though Wes just told us we can take a copy of an object with a spread operator.
+This is the same problem. `person1.clothing.shirts` was also updated even though Wes just told us we can take a copy of an object with a spread operator.

 So what we need to take away from that is that the spread operator and the `Object.assign()` operator, they do what is called a **shallow** copy, meaning that they will only ever go one level deep when copying.

 If you do want to do a **deep clone** or a **deep copy** of an object, of all of the properties, there are a number of different ways to do it.

 The most popular way is most likely to use something called a **utility library**.

 ### Lodash